PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ## Generic Coding Standard Configuration Options

+### Setting the Path to CSSLint
+The Generic coding standard [includes a sniff](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Generic/Sniffs/Debug/CSSLintSniff.php) that will check each CSS file using [CSS Lint](http://csslint.net/).
+Use the `csslint_path` configuration option to tell the CSSLint sniff where to find the tool.

+    $ phpcs --config-set csslint_path /path/to/csslint

 ### Setting the Path to the Google Closure Linter
-The Generic coding standard includes a sniff that will check each file using the [Google Closure Linter](http://code.google.com/p/closure-linter/), an open source JavaScript style checker from Google.
+The Generic coding standard [includes a sniff](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Generic/Sniffs/Debug/ClosureLinterSniff.php) that will check each file using the [Google Closure Linter](http://code.google.com/p/closure-linter/), an open source JavaScript style checker from Google.
 Use the `gjslint_path` configuration option to tell the Google Closure Linter sniff where to find the tool.

     $ phpcs --config-set gjslint_path /path/to/gjslint

 ### Setting the Path to JSHint

-The Generic coding standard includes a sniff that will check each JavaScript file using [JSHint](http://www.jshint.com/), a tool to detect errors and potential problems in JavaScript code.
+The Generic coding standard [includes a sniff](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Generic/Sniffs/Debug/JSHintSniff.php) that will check each JavaScript file using [JSHint](http://www.jshint.com/), a tool to detect errors and potential problems in JavaScript code.
 Use the `jshint_path` configuration option to tell the JSHint sniff where to find the tool.

     $ phpcs --config-set jshint_path /path/to/jshint.js

 As JSHint is just JavaScript code, you also need to install [Rhino](http://www.mozilla.org/rhino/) to be able to execute it.
 Use the `rhino_path` configuration option to tell the JSHint sniff where to find the tool.

     $ phpcs --config-set rhino_path /path/to/rhino

-### Setting the Path to CSSLint
-The Generic coding standard includes a sniff that will check each CSS file using [CSS Lint](http://csslint.net/).
-Use the `csslint_path` configuration option to tell the CSSLint sniff where to find the tool.

-    $ phpcs --config-set csslint_path /path/to/csslint

 ## Squiz Coding Standard Configuration Options

 ### Setting the Path to JSLint
-The Squiz coding standard includes a sniff that will check each JavaScript file using [JSLint](http://www.jslint.com/), a JavaScript program that looks for problems in JavaScript programs.
+The Squiz coding standard [includes a sniff](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Squiz/Sniffs/Debug/JSLintSniff.php) that will check each JavaScript file using [JSLint](http://www.jslint.com/), a JavaScript program that looks for problems in JavaScript programs.
 Use the `jslint_path` configuration option to tell the JSLint sniff where to find the tool.

     $ phpcs --config-set jslint_path /path/to/jslint.js